Bi-Weekly Refinance Calculator

-Use our Bi-Weekly Refinance Calculator to determine if you can lower your payment and save money by refinancing your bi-weekly mortgage.
-With a bi-weekly mortgage, you make a payment every two weeks instead of monthly, which enables you to pay off your loan faster.
+Use our Bi-Weekly Refinance Calculator to determine if you can lower your payment by refinancing your bi-weekly mortgage.
+With a bi-weekly mortgage, you make a payment every two weeks instead of monthly which compounds the benefits of refinancing.
+Use our calculator to compare different mortgage amounts, rates and payments to determine if refinancing your bi-weekly loan saves you money.

-The calculator shows you the bi-weekly payment savings compared to your current mortgage as well as how long it takes you to recoup your closing fees based on your savings.
-The shorter the amount of time it takes you to recover your costs, the more financial sense it makes to refinance.
+The more money you save and less time it takes you to recover your costs, the more financial sense it makes to refinance.
 If your closing expenses are too high or you cannot lower your bi-weekly payment enough, refinancing may not justify the cost.

 What You Should Know About Refinancing a Bi-Weekly Mortgage